Argiope

 Did You Know

-• The genus derives its name from Argentum, a Latin word, translating to silver.
+• The genus derives its name from Argentum, a Latin word, translated to silver.

 • French naturalist, Jean Victoire Audouin, was the first to describe this genus in the year 1826.
 However, he attributes the establishment of this genus to French zoologist Savigny.